afet-yonetim-sistemi/.github/profile/README.md

 Our platform also offers an open structure where organizations can directly interact.
 Organizations can join this platform, access qualified volunteer portfolios, and conduct evaluations after events.
 This enables a more efficient and organized structure in disaster management processes.

-For more detailed information, you can review our [Introduction Document](https://github.com/afet-yonetim-sistemi/.github/files/13479159/ays_introduction.pdf).

 ## 🚀 I Want to Contribute

 To contribute to the project, you can join our [Discord](https://discord.gg/3DgKRNWGTw) server, review the relevant repositories, and contact volunteers to support us.
 You can also follow our [LinkedIn](https://tr.linkedin.com/company/afetyonetimsistemi) account to stay updated with our progress.
 All this information is also available on our website [afetyonetimsistemi.org](https://afetyonetimsistemi.org), which you can share with people around you.